fubar2/galaxy_tf_overlay/README.md

 This takes some time - 15-20 minutes or so, to complete.
 A functioning development server will weigh in at 8GB or so of disk space, so be sure your hard drive has plenty of room.
-It is all based in a single directory, *galaxytf* created wherever it is run from.
+It is all based in a single directory, *galaxytf* created as ../galaxytf from the cloned repository root where the script should be run.

-Rerunning the script will destroy the old database and jobs directory to create a clean new installation.
+Rerunning the script will *destroy the entire galaxytf directory* - all ~8GB, and create a clean new installation.
 It should only need to be run once in the life of the development server.

 Remove the *galaxytf* directory to remove the entire development server when it is no longer needed.
 Save all your tools and histories,